 Langtang valley trek is the most trekkers-favorite destination in Nepal.
-It is a highly anticipated trek route which never seems to disappoint passionate trekkers from around the globe.
+It is a highly anticipated trek route that never seems to disappoint passionate trekkers from around the globe.

 Langtang is a region in the north-central Himalayas of the Bagmati province of Nepal.
 It is renowned for Langtang National Park, which is the first Himalayan national park in Nepal.

 The trek to Langtang valley has been a typical trek route for foreigners after the Everest base camp trek and Annapurna base camp trek.
-According to many, the Langtang valley trek seems to fall under their favorite Himalayan trek as it is the perfect combination of nature and cultural diversity.
+According to many, the Langtang valley trek seems to fall under their favorite Himalayan trek as it combines nature and cultural diversity perfectly.

 The Tibetian Buddhists have also taken shelter in the area for many years.
 The contrast their culture provides to the Langtang area is highly appreciable.
-The food, culture, and tradition of both Tamang and Buddhist people seem to have enhanced the valley’s beauty greatly.
-The snow-capped mountains, glaciers, pristine rivers, meadows, and the challenging yet exciting trails are what make Langtang Valley Trek more special.
+Tamang and Buddhist people’s food, culture, and tradition seem to have greatly enhanced the valley’s beauty.
+The snow-capped mountains, glaciers, pristine rivers, meadows, and challenging yet exciting trails are what make Langtang Valley Trek more special.

 Tribhuvan International Airport, Nepal